doordeck/docs/docs/cloud-api/authentication.md

 # Authentication

-Doordeck uses tokens to permit access to the API.
-Doordeck expects for the token to be included in all API requests to the server in a header that looks like the following:
+Sentry Interactive uses tokens to permit access to the API.
+Sentry Interactive expects for the token to be included in all API requests to the server in a header that looks like the following:

 `Authorization: Bearer TOKEN`